j0lama/CliServ_simply/README.md

 # CliServ_simply
-Client and server written in.
+Client and server written in C.

 The client send messajes to the server and gets an answer from it.